fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 ```
 drwxr-xr-x 2 root   root   4096 Dec  8 20:59 .
 drwxr-x--- 3 nagios nagios 4096 Dec  8 20:59 ..
--rw-r--r-- 1 root   root    196 Dec  8 20:59 host_os.conf
+-rw-r--r-- 1 nagios nagios  196 Dec  8 20:59 host_os.conf
--rw-r--r-- 1 root   root    440 Dec  8 20:58 localhost.conf
+-rw-r--r-- 1 nagios nagios  440 Dec  8 20:58 localhost.conf
 ```

-Check whether the files `host_os.conf` and `localhost.conf` exist.
+Check whether the files `host_os.conf` and `localhost.conf` exist and all owwerships are set correctly.
 If not, delete everything in this directory and start again from the beginning.

 ## Test and restart